Imanm02/CE415-TML/README.md

 ## Overview

-This repository contains solutions to the assignments, practices, slides, and sources for the CE415: Theory of Machines and Languages course at Sharif University of Technology, Spring 2024, taught by Dr. Movaghar.
+This repository contains solutions to the assignments, practices, slides, and sources for the CE415: Theory of Machines and Languages course at Sharif University of Technology, Spring 2024, taught by Prof. Movaghar.

 ## Table of Contents